Social Work Student Works on Research to Help Clinicians with Assessments

 Undergraduate social work student Felix Preston is getting first-hand experience on one of the emerging ways that artificial intelligence, or AI, can effectively and ethically support clinical social work practice.

 Working with a multidisciplinary team of faculty and student researchers, Felix is helping researchers effectively utilize assessments as data for additional research.
-The project focuses on coding an AI curation process, which can be used to identify language in psychosocial assessments, that have been made anonymous, to detect the presence or absence of social determinants of health for pediatric patients undergoing heart transplantations and their families.
+The project focuses on coding an AI curation process to identify language in psychosocial assessments that have been anonymized and to detect the presence or absence of social determinants of health for pediatric patients undergoing heart transplants and their families.

-Under the supervision of principal investigator, Dr. Michael Killian, an associate professor with the FSU College of Social Work and co-director of the Initiative for the Advancement of Pediatric Transplant Health Research at FSU/UF Health, Felix is an active contributor in the annotation of the psychosocial assessments and curating these annotations.
+Under the supervision of principal investigator Dr. Michael Killian, an associate professor with the FSU College of Social Work and co-director of the Initiative for the Advancement of Pediatric Transplant Health Research at FSU/UF Health, Felix is an active contributor to the annotation of psychosocial assessments and to curating these annotations.

-Felix noted just how life-changing the research experience has been on his interests and career trajectories “I had never really considered research as a real option, but I have enjoyed my time on this project and would certainly consider making a shift towards research at some point in my career,” he shared.
-“This project also works a long with healthcare issues, which has also expanded my interest in those kinds of problems.”
+Felix noted just how life-changing the research experience has been on his interests and career trajectories.
+“I had never really considered research as a real option, but I have enjoyed my time on this project and would certainly consider making a shift towards research at some point in my career,” he shared.
+“This project also works well with healthcare issues, which has also expanded my interest in those kinds of problems.”

-As a first-generation college student, when he first came to FSU Felix had his sights set on a counseling career through a major in psychology, but at an FSU Center for Retention and Enhancement tabling even, he met some social work faculty who piqued his interest in clinical social work.
+As a first-generation college student, Felix had his sights set on a counseling career through a psychology major when he first came to FSU.
+At an FSU Center for Academic Retention and Enhancement tabling event, he met some social work faculty who piqued his interest in clinical social work.

 "Headshot of Dr. Michael Killian"